zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/add-spatial-analysis/add-spatial-analysis.md

 ### Objectives

-*  Understanding a basic spatial analysis operation
+*  Understand a basic spatial analysis operation
-*  Understanding the integration of spatial analysis into a Map Region
+*  Understand the integration of spatial analysis into APEX Map Region

 ### Prerequisites